tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Unlike TLS implementations, DTLS implementations SHOULD NOT respond to invalid records by terminating the connection.

+TLS 1.3 requires replay protection for 0-RTT data (or rather, for connections that use 0-RTT data; see Section 8 of {{TLS13}}).
+DTLS provides an optional per-record replay-protection mechanism, since datagram protocols are inherently subject to message reordering and replay.
+These two replay-protection mechanisms are orthogonal, and neither mechanism meets the requirements for the other.

 The security and privacy properties of the CID for DTLS 1.3 builds on top of what is described for DTLS 1.2 in {{I-D.ietf-tls-dtls-connection-id}}.
 There are,